Breadcrumb

 Convener, Oxford Utopia Reading Group — Weekly interdisciplinary reading group for postgraduate students and faculty interested in utopian literature and political thought.

-Coordinating Committee, Farbindungen Yiddish Studies Conference — Work with an international team to solicit abstracts, select papers, plan panels, and organize workshops for an annual Yiddish studies conference for graduate students and early career scholars.
+Coordinating Committee Member, Farbindungen Yiddish Studies Conference— Work with an international team to solicit abstracts, select papers, plan panels, and organise workshops for an annual Yiddish studies conference for graduate students and early career scholars.